-Optogenetics is a modern research tool that has given neuroscientists an incredible ability to control neurons.
+Optogenetics is a modern research tool that gives neuroscientists an incredible ability to control neurons.

-In a 1979 article, Francis Crick (co-discoverer of DNA structure) explained how he believed the greatest challenge facing neuroscientists was the need to control one type of brain cell whilst the others are left unchanged.
+In a 1979 article, Francis Crick explained how he believed the greatest challenge facing neuroscientists was the need to control one type of brain cell whilst the others are left unchanged.

 Electrical stimulation is not able to do this because it will stimulate all nearby cells without discrimination.
 Drugs are too slow to act in comparison to the millisecond timeframe of events in the brain.

 Crick later suggested that using light might be able to solve this issue, as it can be turned on and off very quickly.
 However, a way to make brain cells sensitive to light was not known at the time.

 In 2005, Karl Deisseroth and colleagues, published their seminal paper "Millisecond-timescale, genetically targeted optical control of neural activity" (not as catchy as optogenetics, right?).
 Published in the journal Nature, this was the first research paper to fully describe optogenetics as a strategy that made neurons sensitive to light and then used light to stimulate them.
 The paper showed how, by combining optical technologies and breakthroughs in genetics, it is possible for researchers to excite or inhibit specific neurons within the brain and study the outputs.
 One of the greatest benefits of optogenetics is that it can be used to study live, freely moving animals.